 Effective internal controls are necessary for us to provide reliable financial reports and effectively prevent fraud.
 Section 404 of the Sarbanes-Oxley Act of 2002 requires us to evaluate and report on our internal control over financial reporting.
 We cannot be certain that we will be successful in maintaining adequate internal control over financial reporting and financial processes.
 We may in the future discover areas of our internal controls that need improvement.
 Furthermore, to the extent our business grows or significantly changes, our internal controls may become more complex, and we could require significantly more resources to ensure our internal controls remain effective.
 If we identify material weaknesses in the future, it could negatively impact our operations or the market value of our common stock.
-Additionally, the existence of any material weakness may require management to devote significant time and incur significant expense to remediate any such material weaknesses and management may not be able to remediate any such material weaknesses in a timely manner.
+Additionally, the existence of any material weakness may require management to devote significant time and incur significant expense to remediate any such material weaknesses in a timely manner.